SnehaJoshi11/PyBer_Analysis/README.md

 <p>

 As per the analysis,
-- It shows that Urban area have higher number of rides but Total Average Fare per ride is less than Rural area. ($24.53 vs $34.62)
+- It shows that Urban area have higher number of rides but Average Fare per ride is less than Rural area. ($24.53 vs $34.62)
-- In Urban cities, the total fares are higher than Rural and Suburban cities. ($39,854.38 vs $4,327.93) ,($39,854.38 vs 19356.33)
+- In Urban cities, the total fares are higher than Rural and Suburban cities. ($39,854.38 vs $4,327.93) ,($39,854.38 vs 19,356.33)
 - In Urban cities the Average Fare per driver is less as compared to Rural cities. ($16.57 vs $55.49)